© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman fort at Crab Farm is a scheduled monument protected by Historic England under reference 1002372.
 View the official record →

-Crab Farm Roman fort is a Roman military installation located in Dorset, dating to the early Roman period following the Claudian invasion of Britain in AD 43.
+Crab Farm is a Roman fort located in Dorset, England, dating to the early Imperial period of Roman Britain.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002372.

 Roman fort at Crab Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002372.